cinc-project/automate/components/docs-chef-io/content/automate/audit_log_object_storage.md

   "https://<FQDN>/api/v0/audit/..."
 ```

-Alternatively, you may use the `api-token` header in some API contexts.
+Alternatively, you can use the `api-token` header in some API contexts.

 {{< note >}}

 `api-token` authentication works with the Admin request API, Status API, and Download API.
-The Self request API does not currently accept `api-token` authentication; use a bearer (JWT) token for `GET /api/v0/audit/self/request`.
+The Self request API doesn't accept `api-token` authentication; use a bearer (JWT) token for `GET /api/v0/audit/self/request`.

 {{< /note >}}

 Example using an API token header: